ECS (Elastic Container Service)

 Docker socket requirement

 When mock: false (the default), ECS launches real Docker containers and requires the Docker socket.
-Mount it and set the network so containers can reach each other:
+Mount it and set the network so containers can reach each other.
+For private registry authentication and other Docker settings see Docker Configuration.

 services: